 \subsubsection{Licensing factors}

 To better understand the elements involved in the decision to license software, participants were asked to identify the factors they or their organizations consider when assigning licenses to software.
 Participants could select multiple such factors.
 As shown in~\Cref{fig:licensing_factors}, developers most commonly cited legal considerations surrounding their software (30) as influencing the license assigned to their software.
 Together with the second most popular answer, organizational policies (24), this illustrates how licensing decisions are often made for non-technical reasons.
-The third most frequent answer, dependency licenses (23), shows how constraints based on third-party components can similarly affect such decisions.
-Only beyond this point do we observe specific considerations related directly to development-focused concerns, such as the intended distribution of the software project (21) or its intended use (19).
-Philosophical considerations, such as the participant's or their organization's views on ethical software distribution and use (13) or their views on the nature or purpose of OSS development (12), received fewer responses.
+The third most frequent answer, dependency licenses (23), shows how constraints from third-party components similarly affect such decisions.
+Only beyond this point do we observe specific considerations related directly to development-focused concerns, such as the software's intended distribution (21) or intended use~(19).
+Philosophical considerations, such as the views of the participant or their organization on ethical software distribution and use~(13) or their views on the nature or purpose of OSS development~(12), received fewer responses. \looseness=-1

 Overall, these results highlight a hierarchy of considerations when choosing a license: first, any legal obligations or organizational policies must be adhered to, then technical limitations based on the project and how it should be used, followed by philosophies regarding software and its reuse.
-It should be noted that as participants were able to select multiple responses, a given respondent could highlight multiple of these groupings to be considered in tandem with each other, and for some respondents, the categories may overlap.
+It should be noted that, as participants were able to select multiple responses, a given respondent could highlight multiple of these groupings to be considered in tandem with each other, and for some respondents, the categories may overlap.
 However, the preeminence of non-engineering or non-usage requirements illustrates the first priorities respondents reported having when making licensing decisions. \rev{As such policies may vary among jurisdictions or among organizations, we suggest that licensing tools should accommodate organizational choices.}

 \finding{When considering how to license software, the surveyed developers appeared to first consider legal and organizational obligations before applying technical constraints based on the project and then, less commonly, their philosophy on licensing or OSS. }